bracke/DB_Maker/README.md

 Only about 7 fields will fit vertically in the typical browser window.
 This could perhaps be increased by making the font smaller.
 A vertical scroll bar will appear if needed.

 Movies is a small demo program that could be used to catalogue a collection of films.
+DB_Strings is a non-limited replacement for PragmARC.B_Strings, since type B_String is limited in the Ada-12 version of the PragmARCs.